HelloblueAI/.github/profile/README.md

 - **Empowering Users:** We create intuitive and efficient tools that allow individuals and organizations to benefit from machine learning without requiring deep technical expertise.
 - **Expanding Opportunity:** Our open-source ecosystem gives students, graduates, researchers, and developers opportunities to learn, contribute, collaborate, and demonstrate their abilities.
 - **Connecting Research with Reality:** We transform promising research concepts into deployable technologies that address practical challenges.
-- **Building an Open AI Community:** We believe meaningful innovation grows through shared knowledge, diverse perspectives, and transparent collaboration.
+- **Building an AI Community:** We believe meaningful innovation grows through shared knowledge, diverse perspectives, and transparent collaboration.

 ## Collaborations